Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Methodology

 Because the regression in Equation \ref{eqn3} will be our working model from now onward, we briefly discuss some good practices for model fitting and model selection.
 Time and care should be taken to perform these exercises and fit an appropriate regression.

-The inclusion of all imbalanced effect modifiers in Equation \ref{eqn3} is required for unbiased estimation of both the marginal and conditional $A$ vs.~$C$ treatment effects in the $BC$ population.
-A strong fit of the regression model, evaluated by model checking criteria such as the residual deviance and information criteria, may increase precision.
-Hence, we could select the model with the lowest information criterion conditional on including all effect modifiers.
-Model checking criteria should not guide causal decisions on effect modifier status, which should be defined prior to fitting the outcome model.
+The inclusion of all imbalanced effect modifiers in Equation \ref{eqn3} is required for unbiased estimation of both the marginal and conditional $A$ vs.~$C$ treatment effects in the $BC$ population.\cite{zhang2016new} A strong fit of the regression model, evaluated by model checking criteria such as the residual deviance and information criteria, may increase precision.
+Hence, we could select the model with the lowest information criterion conditional on including all effect modifiers.\cite{zhang2016new} Model checking criteria should not guide causal decisions on effect modifier status, which should be defined prior to fitting the outcome model.
 As effect-modifying covariates are likely to be good predictors of outcome, the inclusion of appropriate effect modifiers should provide an acceptable fit.
 In addition, note that any model comparison criteria will only provide information about the observed $AC$ data and therefore tell just part of the story.\cite{gabrio2019full} We have no information on the fit of the selected model to the $BC$ patient-level data.

 At this point, the readers may be wondering why the outcome regressions fitted in subsections \ref{subsec33} and \ref{subsec34} are different.
-In the conventional outcome regression described in \ref{subsec33} and by the NICE technical support document,\cite{phillippo2016nice} the IPD covariates are centered by plugging-in the mean $BC$ covariate values.
+In the conventional outcome regression described in \ref{subsec33} and by the NICE technical support document,\cite{phillippo2016nice} the IPD covariates are centered by plugging in the mean $BC$ covariate values.
 In the Q-model required for G-computation, outlined in \ref{subsec34}, the covariates are not centered and the regression fit is used to make predictions for the simulated covariates.
-This is because the conventional centered regression cannot be used to predict outcomes for the centered covariates in non-linear models.
+The underlying reason for this has been described for generalized linear models with non-linear link functions, such as logistic or Poisson regression.\cite{bartlett2018covariate, qu2015estimation, lane1982analysis} On the natural scale, averaging the individual outcome predictions made at the centered covariates of the sample does not consistently estimate the marginal mean response for the centered sample.
+In the words of Bartlett,\cite{bartlett2018covariate} ``prediction at the mean'' value of the baseline covariates for a treatment group does not result in the ``marginal mean'' under such treatment.
+Similarly, in the words of Qu and Luo,\cite{qu2015estimation} the ``mean at mean covariates'' of the study sample is generally not equivalent to the marginal response over the subjects in the sample.
+The former results in a conditional estimate whereas the latter produces a marginal population-level estimate, of interest in our scenario.